-- (B) an analysis of the impact of any proposed changes on actuarial accrued liabilities and costs; - (C) except in circumstances where the Contracting Officer indicates that it is unnecessary, a legal explanation of the proposed changes from the counsel used by the plan for purposes of compliance with all legal requirements applicable to private sector defined benefit pension plans; - (D) the Summary Plan Description; and, - (E) any such additional information as requested by the Contracting Officer. - (2) Contractors shall submit new benefit plans and changes to plan design or funding methodology with justification to the Contracting Officer for approval.
-The justification must: - (A) demonstrate the effect of the plan changes on the contract net benefit value or per capita benefit costs, - (B) provide the dollar estimate of savings or costs, and - (C) provide the basis of determining the estimated savings or cost.
+- (B) an analysis of the impact of any proposed changes on actuarial accrued liabilities and costs; - (C) except in circumstances where the Contracting Officer indicates that it is unnecessary, a legal explanation of the proposed changes from the counsel used by the plan for purposes of compliance with all legal requirements applicable to private sector defined benefit pension plans; - (D) the Summary Plan Description; and, - (E) any such additional information as requested by the Contracting Officer. - (2) Contractors shall submit new benefit plans and changes to plan design or funding methodology with justification to the Contracting Officer for approval, as applicable (see (e)(1) above).
+The justification must: - (A) demonstrate the effect of the plan changes on the contract net benefit value or percent of payroll benefit costs, - (B) provide the dollar estimate of savings or costs, and - (C) provide the basis of determining the estimated savings or cost.